ewallace/protocols/RNAtagseq.md

 pdf_typeset: pandoc RNAtagseq.md -V geometry:margin=0.5in  -f markdown -t latex -o RNAtagseq.pdf -s
 ---

-This protocol is for RNASeq library preparation using the RNATagSeq method of Shishkin, et al. (2015). *Simultaneous generation of many RNA-seq libraries in a single reaction.* Nature Methods, 12(4), 323–325. http://doi.org/10.1038/nmeth.3313 (Broad institute).
+This protocol is for RNA sequencing (RNASeq) library preparation using the RNATagSeq method of Shishkin, et al. (2015). *Simultaneous generation of many RNA-seq libraries in a single reaction.* Nature Methods, 12(4), 323–325. http://doi.org/10.1038/nmeth.3313 (Broad institute).

 The protocol is mildly adapted by Edward Wallace, mostly increasing some volumes to make SPRI bead handling easier.
 Applies to batches of 4 to 32 samples.

+The RNA-seqlopedia (http://rnaseq.uoregon.edu/) is a great background introduction to RNASeq.

-## Reagents {#prepare .unnumbered}
+## Reagents

 ### Wet reagents